MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 ## Writing efficient Web Services

+[!INCLUDE[prodshort](../developer/includes/prodshort.md)] has support for Web services to make it easier to integrating with external systems.
+As a developer, you need to think about performance of web services both seen from the BC server (the endpoint) and as seen from the consumer (the client).
 <!-- GAP: most content in this section has not been written yet  -->

-Business Central has support for Web services to make it easier to integrating with external systems.
-As a developer, you need to think about performance of web services both seen from the BC server (the endpoint) and as seen from the consumer (the client).

 ### End point performance